 Once you’ve created an infographic for your own site, be sure to put in the time and effort to focus on your outreach to make sure other sites pick it up and share it with their audiences.

-Speaking of reaching out to other websites and blogs... content contributions are another great example of how you can start contributing to other sites and gaining more exposure from it.
+Speaking of reaching out to other websites and blogs… content contributions are another great example of how you can start contributing to other sites and gaining more exposure from them.

 Not sure if guest blogging is right for you?
-Run through this best practices and tips for getting the most out of your content contributions.
+Run through these best practices and tips for getting the most out of your content contributions.

 11 – Media Outreach and Interviews